Basics |

 In the example on the left, R is defined as the class of all intervals of real values with

 100 bits of precision.
-Then an intervals is created and stored in a, the function sin is applied and stored in
+Then an interval is created and stored in a, the function sin is applied and stored in

 b.
 In the end they are multiplied and the diameter is calculated.